-The core principle is to centre research participants as co-analysts of their own digital traces and the digital media they consume.
+The core principle is to centre research participants as co-analysts of their own digital traces and the digital media they consume and produce.

 This method might be used to explore personal histories, experiences of particular events (like music festivals, drinking during a night out, weddings, childbirth, etc.), or broader digitally mediated experiences like elections, health promotion, advertising, or news consumption.

 Social media can represent rich, complex, and long-term personal histories that can be immensvely valuable for researchers, but just because these digital traces of life can be accessed for research does not mean they are automatically ‘fair game’.
 The scroll back method is fundamentally about building and scaffolding informed consent around the incorporation of these digital traces, and reflections on them, into the research design.
 The people whose digital traces researchers are interested in are centred, as the approach is ‘people first’ rather than ‘media first’.

 This method was developed by me, Brady Robards, and my excellent colleague, Sian Lincoln, but of course it also draws on a long history of qualitative methods like photo elicitation, journaling, and qualitative longitudinal research.

 Here is a summary of our writing on the topic (please contact me for a copy of any of these if your library cannot assist with accessing them):

 - A straight-forward, ‘how to’ guide: Robards, B., & Lincoln, S. (2019).
 Social Media Scroll Back Method in the SAGE Research Methods Foundations series: https://methods.sagepub.com/foundations/social-media-scroll-back-method